We get it – thinking about shipping logistics is probably the last thing you want to deal with when you're crowdfunding.

 Here are some potential problems your campaign may come across and some viable solutions from shipping experts (yours truly!)

 1. Your Campaign Went Viral...
 And Now You Have Thousands of Orders to Ship

 First of all, congratulations on going viral!

 While you might think you can save money by kindly asking your friends and family to help you pack thousands of packages, we highly advise against doing so.

 If you think about it, shipping will be the last point of contact with your backers, and how they receive their package will be how they will remember your project.

 If they receive a package with merchandised that's ruined or destroyed due to bad packaging, it will not reflect well on your brand's reputation!

-In this case, we recommend working with a third party logistics provider (3PL) that can receive your products from your manufacturer, professionally pack them, and ship them on your behalf so you don't have any added stress on you or your team.
+In this case, we recommend working with a third party logistics provider (3PL) that can receive your products from your manufacturer.
+This way they can professionally pack and ship them on your behalf, so you don't have any added stress on you or your team.